-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [planned New Hope Creek Trail], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+In light of the foregoing, the FTA determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [planned New Hope Creek Trail], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+Durham County concurred with this determination in correspondence to Triangle Transit on December 22, 2015.
+A copy of this concurrence is included in FEIS/ROD appendix A.7.

-New Hope Creek Alternatives

-NHC 1 Alternative
+New Hope Creek - NHC 1 Alternative